In Search Of Yummy-ness

 Recipe adapted from Eagle Brand Magic Cookie Bars.

-This recipe was originally published in on October 14, 2014.
+This recipe was originally published on October 14, 2014.
 It has since been edited and republished.

 More Desserts and Treats